Collins Radio Company

 ever got through the proof-readers is a mystery.
 The 51J-1 manual is probably

-just as bad.
+just as bad, maybe worse.
 The later Signal Corps R-388 and the Collins 51J-4 manuals are excellent

 with very few, if any, errors found.
 However, the R-388 schematic found in some